-At the end of the month, Extra tallies up all the purchases that you have made and reports this as a payment to Equifax and Experian.
+At the end of the month, Extra tallies up all the purchases that you have made and reports these as credit-worthy payments to Equifax and Experian.

-Instead of reporting as a credit card, Extra reports as a loan.
+Instead of reporting as a credit card, Extra reports as credit-worthy payments.
 This means their account will never negatively impact your credit utilization rate.

 Extra does charge a small monthly fee for their service, $7 for a basic account, and $12 for a rewards earning account.
 But they don’t charge any interest, nor do they require any kind of cash deposit.

 With their rewards earning potential, the fact that they don’t perform a credit check and they help you build credit all make Extra a worthwhile alternative to a traditional debit card.